alexeilebedev/openacr/txt/acr_dm.md

 At the moment the following limitations exist:

 - No diff function, merge only;
-- Order of merged tuples changes, i.e. new tuples does not keep their position, they are added to the bottom, that may cause unwanted effects where tuple order is sensitive.

 ### Operation

-The tool accepts a number of nameless arguments.
-These arguments are file names to merge.
+The tool accepts a list of files.
+These are the file names to merge.

 - The first argument is *older* (archived) version, from which all other versions are derived;